How to Split Rent Fairly as a Couple

 Step 2: Choose a rent-splitting method

-There are three common ways to split rent fairly:
+There are four common ways couples can split rent fairly:

 Step 3: Apply the split clearly